MileHacker Logo

 Leshan Grand Buddha History

-Gain a appreciation for the Grand Buddha by researching its historical and spiritual context before your visit.
+Gain a appreciation for the Grand Buddha by researching its historical and spiritual context in advance of your visit.

 Read more on Wikipedia